micycle1/ScrollMonitor/README.md

 Define a data stream by giving it a string identifier and then push data to it using that identifier.

+Example:
+A ScrollMonitor with one datastream:

+A ScrollMonitor with multiple datastreams (y-axis max is defined per monitor):

 ## Aims
 * Aesthetic
 * Performant